CCPM-IO/.github/CONTRIBUTING.md

 ### Merge strategy

-The CCPM-IO organization follows a squash merge strategy for merging code.
+The CCPM I/O organization follows a squash merge strategy for merging code.
 More regarding the standard can be found in [GitHub’s documentation](https://graphite.dev/blog/pull-request-merge-strategy).

 Commit messages for individual commits should follow [conventional commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/).
 Eg. `<type>[optional scope]: <description>`.
 This is a helpful VSCode [extention](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits).